yyle88/must/README.md

 ## Future Plans

-- Expand assertion types, like checking for non-empty strings or range conditions.
+- Expand assertion types, like checking for non-empty/none/0-length strings or range conditions.
 - Improve documentation with more complex examples and use cases.
 - Introduce integrations with logging frameworks to output detailed panics in production environments (if needed).